How To Sue Equifax in Small Claims Court

 Sue Equifax for negligence

-Suing Equifax for negligence in small claims court will allow you to receive a settlement for your personal information being exposed.
-Over 143 million other people are affected by Equifax’s data breach, and you have every right to a hearing because of the risk of identity theft revealing your private information can cause.
+Suing Equifax for negligence in small claims court will allow you to receive a settlement for your personal information having been exposed.
+Over 143 million other people are affected by Equifax’s data breach, and you have every right to a hearing because of the risk of identity theft.

-In 2018, a librarian from Vermont sued Equifax for gross negligence in small claims court and won $600 from the lawsuit.
-If you choose to sue Equifax using DoNotPay in small claims, you will be able to do it hassle-free, while also having a great chance for a cash settlement.
+In 2018, a librarian from Vermont sued Equifax for gross negligence in small claims court and won $600 in the lawsuit.
+Plaintiffs using DoNotPay receive higher amounts in small claims court, and they do it all hassle-free.

 If you’re suing Equifax for negligence, remember that you will need evidence to support your claim.
-Evidence of negligence can include:
+Evidence of neglect can include:

 - proof your information was exposed